dbj-vessels/example/noderis/readme.md

 <!-- # This is a [micro-monolith](https://dbj.org/micro-monolith/)&trade; container -->
-# This is a multi process container
+# This is a localhost modules container

-It constains public web api and one decoupled module.
+It constains public web api and one decoupled module, implemented as Linux service.
 Thus, two processes.

 It has a node js front end app, using the redis inside the same container running as the linux service.
+Linux service is a background process.

  Running on localhost:6379, completely encapsulated, fast and safe.